abhishekrathore/fullstackbootcamp2019/01_REACT/1_REACT_BASICS/README.md

   constructor(props){
     super(props);
+    this.clickHandler = this.clickHandler.bind(this)
-    this.clickHandler.bind(this)   // bind to same this of class }
+   // bind to same this of class
+  }

   clickHandler(event){  // every Event Handler has first argument as Browser events